 Aggregate recycling and recovery with Granulat+

-In France, annual aggregate requirements amount to 560 million metric tonnes.
+In France, annual aggregate requirements amount to 560 Mt.
 With 130 Granulat+ sites across France, Eurovia (VINCI Construction) offers a range of alternative construction materials.
 The idea is to use fewer quarried materials by recycling inert worksite waste.
-Eurovia, which combines this activity with its quarry business, has become France’s leader in recycled construction materials with an annual production of 12 million metric tonnes.
+Eurovia, which combines this activity with its quarry business, has become France’s leader in recycled construction materials with an annual production of 8.5 Mt.

 Fully recycled roads

-Eurovia has developed an innovative very-high-percentage recycled road renovation process using a specific mobile continuous asphalt plant designed in partnership with Marini-Ermont.
-After completing a 1 km test section of the world’s first fully recycled road on the VINCI Autoroutes motorway network in France, Eurovia applied the process to road sections in three French departments (Charente, Charente-Maritime and Vienne).
+Eurovia (VINCI Construction) has developed an innovative very-high-percentage recycled road renovation process using a specific mobile continuous asphalt plant designed in partnership with Marini-Ermont.
+After completing a 1 km test section of the world’s first fully recycled road on the VINCI Autoroutes motorway network in France in 2018, Eurovia applied the process to road sections in three French departments (Charente, Charente-Maritime and Vienne) and on the A89 motorway.
 It was able to increase the aggregate recycling rate to 70% by reusing planed material as a new road surface layer directly on-site.

 Blastfurnace slag to replace cement

-To produce its Exegy low-carbon concrete, VINCI Construction replaces clinker – the main component in traditional cement and largest source of greenhouse gas emissions – with alternative binders made from blastfurnace slag.
-Ground slag, a by-product from the manufacture of iron, has a small carbon footprint.
+To produce its Exegy® low-carbon concrete, VINCI Construction replaces clinker – the main component in traditional cement and largest source of greenhouse gas emissions – with alternative binders made from blastfurnace slag.
+Ground slag, a by-product from the manufacture of iron, is recovered in this way.
 VINCI Construction also teamed up with specialist Ecocem to develop an innovative solution that activates the ground slag increasing the clinker replacement rate to nearly 100%.
-Exegy is a way of recycling blastfurnace slag in concrete that still offers the same technical properties as traditional concrete, and notably the same degree of resistance.
-It was used, for example, to construct l’archipel, VINCI Group’s future head office – the first time it was used for the structural elements of a building in France.
-At the same time, VINCI Construction is conducting a research and development program into the suitability of other alternative mineral binders.
+Exegy® is a way of recycling blastfurnace slag in concrete that still offers the same technical properties as traditional concrete, and notably the same degree of resistance.
+It was used, for example, to construct l’archipel, VINCI Group’s new head office – the first time it was used for the structural elements of a building in France.
+At the same time, VINCI Construction is conducting a research and development programme into the suitability of other alternative mineral binders.

 A CLINKER REPLACEMENT RATE OF NEARLY 100%.